PLASTIC WASTE MANAGEMENT (Second Amendment) Rules, 2021

 carry bags made of recycled plastic or products made of recycled plastic can be used for storing,

-carrying, dispensing, or packaging ready to eat or drink food stuff subject to the notification of appropriate
+carrying, dispensing, or packaging ready-to-eat or drink foodstuffs subject to the notification of the appropriate

-standards and regulation under the Food Safety and Standards Act, 2006 (34 of 2006) by the Food Safety and Standards Authority of India.
+standards and regulations under the Food Safety and Standards Act, 2006 (34 of 2006) by the Food Safety and Standards Authority of India.